jgrss/geowombat/doc/source/apply.rst

         src.attrs['apply'] = gw.polygon_to_array

         # All arguments must be passed as keyword arguments
-        src.attrs['apply_kwargs'] = {'polygon': df,
+        src.attrs['apply_kwargs'] = {
+            'polygon': df,
             'sindex': sindex,
-                                     'all_touched': False}
+            'all_touched': False

-        src.gw.to_raster('output.tif',
-                         n_workers=4,
-                         n_threads=2,
-                         compress='lzw')
+        }

+        src.gw.save(
+            'output.tif',
+            num_workers=2,
+            compress='lzw'
+        )

 By default, user functions expect a NumPy array as the first argument.
-It might be desirable to combine a GeoWombat function that operates on a DataArray.
-To achieve this, we can decorate the function as a lazy wombat.
+It might be desirable to combine a ``geowombat`` function that operates on an :class:`xarray.DataArray`.
+To achieve this, we can decorate the function.

 .. code:: python